-- Bona fide employee injuries or illnesses, including to make up the difference between workers' compensation benefits and an employee's regular wages, if applicable; - For qualifying FMLA and OFLA leaves for eligible employees; - · For approved bereavement time off; and - For other time off when required by applicable law.
+- Bona fide employee injuries or illnesses, including to make up the difference between workers' compensation benefits and an employee's regular wages, if applicable; - For qualifying FMLA and OFLA leaves for eligible employees; - For approved bereavement time off; and - For other time off when required by applicable law.

-Paid Sick Leave benefits must generally be used in increments of at least 1 hour unless otherwise required by applicable law.
+Paid Sick Leave benefits are typically used in increments of 1 hour unless otherwise required by applicable law.
 Employees who need time off for qualifying purposes under this policy must follow the City's attendance reporting procedures as outlined in this Employee Handbook.